Philip Johnson: Late Modernism (1960–1980)

 In 1967, Johnson entered a new phase of his career, founding a partnership with architect John Burgee.
 He began to design office building complexes for large corporations.
 The most prominent of these was Pennzoil Place (1970–76) in Houston, Texas.
-The two towers of Pennzoil Place have sloping roofs covering the top seven floors and are trapezoidal in form, planned to create two large triangual areas on the site, which are occupied with glass-covered lobbies designed like greenhouses.
+The two towers of Pennzoil Place have sloping roofs covering the top seven floors and are trapezoidal in form, planned to create two large triangular areas on the site, which are occupied with glass-covered lobbies designed like greenhouses.
 This idea was widely copied in skyscrapers in other cities.

-The new building of the Boston Public Library (1972), known as the Johnson building, adjoins the original Boston library built in the 19th century by the celebrated firm of McKim, Mead & White.
+The Johnson building of the Boston Central Library (1972) adjoins the original Boston library built in the 19th century by the celebrated firm of McKim, Mead & White.
 Johnson harmonized his building with the original landmark by using similar proportions and the same pink Milford granite.